Overview of the main topics you will encounter in Unit 2

 Such ridges wind through Earth’s oceans like the seam on a baseball.

-Ocean-floor rocks are youngest near the ridges, oldest farthest from the ridges.
+Ocean-floor rocks are youngest near the ridges and oldest farthest from the ridges.

 Where ridges come up on land, they are ripping continents apart, as at Death Valley and in the East African rifts.